m-sample/writing/Linux/linux-process-model.md

 has special code to clean up after these adopted children when they exit.
 Without this adoption and clean up code, orphaned child processes would become "zombie" processes - no kidding.
-They hang around until their parent reaps so the parent can examine their exit code, an indicator of whether the child program completed its tasks successfully.
+They hang around until their parent reaps them so the parent can examine their exit code, an indicator of whether the child program completed its tasks successfully.
 The advent of "containers", pid namespaces in particular, necessitated the ability to designate processes other than